 Now, the trip with public transport will not be short: around 5 hours from Zürich and you will have to change multiple trains and buses.
 As I said, this is a remote place.
 But do not be discouraged, on the way to Soglio you are going to cross a lot of beautiful places, especially once you get into the Alps.

-Check all the latest schedules and ticket prices right here: Swiss trains.
-If you are taking this trip as a tourist to Switzerland, I would suggest to buy a Swiss pass, this will save you a lot of money.
-You probably will need 3 day Swiss pass as at least two days will be used to reach Soglio, enjoy it and then go back next day.
+If you are taking this trip as a tourist to Switzerland, I would suggest buying a Swiss pass, this will save you a lot of money.
+You probably will need a 3-day Swiss pass as at least two days will be used to reach Soglio, enjoy it and then go back the next day.

-The population is not very big, just 167 people, but actually bigger than in other charming village I have visited: Indemini.
+The population is not very big, just 167 people, but actually bigger than in other charming villages I have visited.

-Soglio is sitting at elevation of 1090 meters and one more interesting facts: it rains close to 1 in 3 days per year in Soglio 🙂 So take an umbrella just in case.
+Soglio is sitting at an elevation of 1090 meters and one more interesting fact: it rains close to 1 in 3 days per year in Soglio.
+So take an umbrella just in case.

 Ok, now despite its amazing location, Soglio is a small village with no museums, no big activities (unless you love hiking) and supermarkets.

-I would like to suggest you three things to do in Soglio.
+I would like to suggest three things to do in Soglio:

 - Hiking hiking hiking.
 I would like to suggest at least 2 beautiful hikes.
-Up to few hours, sky is the limit if you feel like hiking even more.
+Up to a few hours, the sky is the limit if you feel like hiking even more.

 - Have a delightful dinner in the local restaurant.
 1-2 hours of delicious experience.